The bond that you share with your dog is a special thing. It brings you joy nearly every minute of your day – except when it’s time to vacuum.

 Why Do Some Dogs Shed a Lot?

-Before you began to clean up a bunch of fur, it’s helpful to understand why your dog sheds.
+Before you begin to clean up a bunch of fur, it’s helpful to understand why your dog sheds.
 There are a few reasons why this can happen, as some of them can be controlled to an extent.

 Normal shedding